 - They have an assurance of support.

-A Parent Visa can be for 2 years as a temporary resident, or for a permanent resident.
+A Parent Visa can be as a temporary resident (for up to two years) or for a permanent resident.
 For some parent visas the processing time can be up to 30 years.
-However, if they are willing to pay the fee (currently $31,500.00), they can apply for a Contributory Parent (Temporary) Visa.
+However, if the applicant is willing to pay the fee (currently $31,500.00), they can apply for a Contributory Parent (Temporary) Visa.
 Once they have that visa they can apply for the Permanent Contributory Parent Visa and stay permanently.
 The fee for this is currently $47,120.00 plus a bond of $10,000.00.

 To be eligible they must;

-- Have a child who is an eligible person who has lived in Australia lawfully for at least 2 years before the visa application is lodged.
+- Have a child who is an eligible person who has lived in Australia lawfully for at least two years before the visa application is lodged.